Year by year, marketing trends change and develop.

 31% of people use social media prior to making a purchase.
 So, placing your brand in front of a large targeted audience is practically guaranteed to drive great results.

 This is why influencer marketing has become a staple for many businesses in today’s age.
-It involves collaborating with businesses which have a large reach to promote you.
+It involves collaborating with businesses that have a large reach to promote you.

 The first factor you need to consider is your target audience.
 The best results will come from being promoted by an influencer with a similar patient base.